 Make Ahead Directions: Open the foil to vent and let the brisket slowly return to room temperature.
-Switch the brisket and sauce to a ceramic or glass dish (aluminum from the roasting pan can react with the vinegar in the sauce, which can cause an off taste if left to sit).
+Switch the brisket and sauce to a ceramic or glass dish (metal from the roasting pan can react with the acid in the sauce, which can cause an off taste if left to sit).
 Cover with plastic wrap and place in the refrigerator.
 Let the brisket chill overnight, or up to two days.
-You can also freeze the brisket up to a week ahead if you prefer.
+You can also freeze the brisket if you prefer.

 1-2 hours before serving, remove the brisket from the refrigerator and preheat your oven to 350 degrees F. The fat in the sauce will have risen to the top, turned white, and solidified.
 Use a spoon to scoop the fat bits out of the sauce and discard.